-We can improve the post-collision response by:
+We can improve the post-crash response by:

-- Providing a quick and high-quality response to incidents - Continuing to invest in specialised incident training - Undertaking through investigations when collisions do occur, using the findings to improve the other safe system elements
+- Providing a quick and highquality response to incidents - Continuing to invest in specialised incident training - Undertaking thorough investigations when collisions do occur, using the findings to improve the other Safe System components

-I want to take this opportunity to reaffirm our steadfast commitment to the Vision Zero initiative here in Greater Manchester.
+"I want to take this opportunity to reaffirm our steadfast commitment to the Vision Zero initiative here in Greater Manchester.
 Vision Zero represents an ambitious and resolute endeavour toward creating safer streets and ensuring the well-being of every individual in our community.